 2. When going to the Backup tab, you can see this software backs up the system by default.
 You only need to choose a destination to store the system image.

-3. Click Back up Now to start backing up immediately.
+3. Click Back Up Now or Back Up Later to start backing up immediately or later.

 Next, it is time to upgrade Windows 10 to Windows 11.
 Currently, there are two ways for you to free install Windows 11 on your device.